Yurij Vynnyckyj: Life

 Bishop Innokentij Vynnyckyj died on 24 February 1700 and Gabriel Vynnyckyj was chosen for his succession as Eparch (Bishop) of the Eparchy of Przemyśl.
 Gabriel was still a layman, thus on 20 April 1700 he entered in the Order of Saint Basil the Great taking the religious name of Yurij (George), and shortly later was ordained as a priest.
 On 6 May 1700 he was formally appointed bishop by king Augustus II, and he was formally elected by the faithfuls and the clergy on 5 June 1700 and so confirmed by the Pope on 14 August 1700.
 He was ordained as Bishop in the same year by the Metropolitan of Kiev Lev Zalenskyj.

 In 1707, after the death of bishop Joseph De Camillis, he was appointed administrator of the Eparchy of Mukacheve for which there were political problems for the succession.
 In 1708 he became also administrator of the eparchies of Lviv and Volodymyr.
 At the death of Metropolitan of Kiev, Lev Zalenskyj, he was also appointed administrator of Kiev (28 August 1708).
 He was shortly later elected Metropolitan of Kiev and Galicia, but because of the ongoing Great Northern War, he could be formally confirmed by the king only until 1710.
 Soon after, on 7 May 1710, he was confirmed by Pope Clement XI.
 As soon as he was formally confirmed as Metropolitan, he could appoint bishops for the other eparchies he was administrator.

 Vynnyckyj was the leader of the Ukrainian Greek Catholic Church in a very difficult period, during the Great Northern War (1700-1721), and under the armed opposition of Peter I of Russia to the Greek Catholic Church, particularly in the eparchy of Lutzk.
 He anyway worked hard to implement the union of Brest, and under his reign the stauropegic confraternity of Lviv accepted the Union in 1709 and also the important Pochayiv Monastery adhered to it in 1712.
 In 1712 he endowed a large amount of money for the construction of a seminary in Przemyśl.

-He died on 22 September 1713 in Straszewice (now ambir Raion, Lviv Oblast, Ukraine).
+He died on 22 September 1713 in Straszewice (now Sambir Raion, Lviv Oblast, Ukraine).